DSCKGEC/Wallx/readme.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running.
+A step-by-step series of examples that tell you how to get a development env running.

 ## Live demo